Responding to Climate Change

 Visualization in Investment

 Sumitomo Forestry is considering the introduction of internal carbon pricing in order to use greenhouse gas emissions as one of the criteria when deciding whether or not to invest in a project.
-We aim to begin operations in July 2023.

 Investment in Japan Green Investment Corp. for Carbon Neutrality